-Audi A7 Sportback review - MPG, CO2 and Running Costs
+Audi A7 Sportback review - MPG, CO2 and running costs

-Mild hybrid systems help to save fuel when cruising, but not as much as you might expect
+Mild-hybrid systems help to save fuel when cruising, but not as much as you might expect

 The S7’s switch from petrol to diesel power has had a staggering effect on improving fuel consumption.
 While the old V8-powered S7 would manage 29.4mpg on the old, rather optimistic NEDC testing cycle, the new model is claimed to achieve 43.5mpg by the same measure.
 On the new WLTP assessment, it manages 35.8mpg – a figure that, during our time with the S7, seemed entirely plausible.
-CO2 emissions for the S7 now stand at 170g/km (down from 225g/km), making it a much more affordable car in terms of Benefit in Kind rates, too.

 The A7s initial insurance groups look competitive next to its rivals.
-The smaller 2.0-litre cars are in group 40, while the V6 models range from group 43-45.
+The smaller 2.0-litre cars are in group 41, while the V6 models range from group 43-45.
 That’s considerably better than any variants of the Porsche Panamera (Group 50).
 Even the older BMW 6 Series Gran Coupe can’t match the Audi’s figures.
 It still won’t be particularly cheap, however.